T

 landmark

-A short subway ride from Lama Temple.
+A short subway or taxi ride from the Lama Temple.

 Day 7 · Beijing